confidential-computing/governance/project-progression-policy.md

 Project progression - movement from one stage to another - allows projects to participate at the level that is most appropriate for them given where they are in their lifecycle.
 Regardless of stage, all Consortium projects benefit from a deepened alignment with existing projects, and access to mentorship, support, and Consortium resources.

-For more information about how your project can benefit from Consortium membership and services, please see [TBD Document]().

 ### Benefits of being a recognized CCC project

 Here are ways your project can benefit by becoming a CCC recognized project?

 1. Recognition - a CCC project is recognized as meeting the goals of the CCC, namely protecting data-in-use.
 2. Community - the CCC is fostering a community of like minded members